Identifying and Exploiting Structure in Robot Co-Design

 \subsubsection{Locomotion}

-We co-design a soft robot to travel the furthest within a fixed time.
-We adapted this task from DiffTaichi~\cite{hu_difftaichi_2020} and illustrate it in Fig.~\ref{fig:problems}.
-The morphology is defined by parameters describing the length and stiffness of each spring, which can be varied by $\pm20\%$ and $\pm60\%$, respectively.
-These limitations prevent the voxels from collapsing and producing unphysical co-designs.
-We parameterize control by the amplitude ($A$), frequency ($\omega$), and phase ($\phi$) of a sinusoidal pattern for each actuator.
-We take two variants of this task: \textit{Loc\textsubscript{84}} and \textit{Loc\textsubscript{155}}, which differ in the number of springs and actuators.
-Their dimensionalities are listed in Table~\ref{co-design-problems}.
+We co-design a soft robot to travel the furthest, adapted from DiffTaichi~\cite{huDiffTaichiDifferentiableProgramming2020}.
+The robot is a two-dimensional lattice of point masses connected by springs, as illustrated in Fig.~\ref{fig:problems}.
+The two variants, \textit{Locomotion\textsubscript{84}} and \textit{Locomotion\textsubscript{155}}, differ in the number of actuators ($4$ and $11$) and springs.
+Morphology is adjusted by varying the rest length~$l_{0}$ and stiffness~$k$ of each spring within $\pm20\%$ and $\pm60\%$ of their nominal values.
+These bounds prevent the lattice from collapsing into unphysical co-designs.
+A subset of springs are actuators whose $l_{0}$ varies with time, $t$, according to $l_{0}(t) = l_{0}(1 + A\sin(\omega t + \phi))$. $A \in [0, 0.45]$ is the strain amplitude, $\omega \in [0, 2]$~rad/s is the angular frequency, and $\phi \in [-\pi, \pi]$~rad is the phase for each actuator.

+Forces on the point masses are computed using $F=k(l-l_{0})$, where $l$ is the current spring length.
+Spring forces are combined with gravity to update velocities using semi-implicit Euler integration with $dt=0.004s$.
+A factor of $\gamma=0.96$ damps velocities, and is then used to update positions.
+When the robot collides with flat ground, we resolve it by calculating the time of impact and smoothening the loss landscape, resulting in better gradients~\cite{huDiffTaichiDifferentiableProgramming2020}.
+We simulate the robot for $T=2048$ timesteps and measure the final horizontal position ($h$) of a fixed reference point on the robot, $p_{\text{ref}_{h_{T}}}$.
+The quality function, $f(x)$, is defined as: